The Copenhagen Trilogy by Tove Ditlevsen, translated from the Danish by Tiina Nunnally and Michael Favala Goldman, Farrar, Straus and Giroux, 2021

 Were I to speak with her, I believe Tove Ditlevsen would stand—at least in part—with me in my position that poets are born, not made.
 As such the efflorescence of a young devotion to language marks the most immediate, epiphanic, and tortured portions of Childhood. (“Someday I’ll write down all of the words that flow through me.
 Someday other people will read them in a book and marvel that a girl could be a poet, after all.”)
 In the deprived, habitual patterns of being young and drained of wonder, it is language that comes as something of redemption.
 In the proceedings of familial trespasses, hesitant growings, and the volatile impositions of those that populate the joyless residences of Vesterbro, the young poet contains within her bursting mind the convictions of her fate.
 “Even though no one else cares for my poems, I have to write them . . .”
 To read Ditlevsen’s young verse here is sweet, consolatory; we know that within their immaturity, a certain glory is supine and patient.
 Poetics are glimpses at destiny; they indicate one’s innermost pursuits, discerns what is seen from what is looked at, and paves the path that the poet follows, in reverie.

 Surely there are many routes to find one’s way to poetry, but this sense of absolution is what grasps and holds the poet to this frugal, vicious, uncompromising art.
 As Childhood leads into Youth, the girl finds her way into “a real poem,” the ferocity of which carries her through odd and painful jobs, odd and painful men, and still—that pervasive haunting that love, and perhaps all instances of coming up against another person, is never without the shroud of furtive, innermost darknesses.
 In a stunning domestic scene, Ditlevsen’s older brother, Edvin, sneaks a look at some of her poems and is taken by their loftiness into hysterics: “‘Oh God,’ he gasps and doubles up with laughter, ‘this is hilarious.
-You’re really full of lies . . .”
+You’re really full of lies . . .’”
 Almost immediately thereafter, however, he breaks into equally uncontrollable, equally explosive sobs.
-One senses that this first instance of illumination between the two—in which the raw humiliations of self are justified in the presence of an equal—had come about by the unusual, numinous quality of words.
+One senses that this first instance of illumination between the two—in which the raw humiliations of self are mirrored by the presence of an equal—had come about by the unusual, numinous quality of words.
 Words which even in the heightened elapses of fancy, in the strange conjuring of the never-seen and never-felt, can still reveal, incarnate, a truth about the one who has written them.

 Divided into its triptych, The Copenhagen Trilogy maintains its conspicuous, haunting regard of time’s linearity.
-Having been written over the course of four years (1967 to 1971) but elapsed through a lens of much longer, each section forcefully impresses the oblique illuminations of distance.
+Having been written over the course of four years (1967 to 1971) but elapsed through a lens of decades, each section forcefully impresses the oblique illuminations of distance.
 Her voice remains steadfast in its gently invulnerable retelling, but the transmogrifying substances between Childhood to Dependence is striking.
 Where the former glints with the kaleidoscoping abstractions and détourné of memory—less concerned with documentation than it is with illustration—the latter is corporeal with urgency, as if it is the not-so-long-ago that dangles off the precipice of the mind, needing to be rescued from the irredeemable stations of forgetting.

 The melodrama of one of Denmark’s most well-loved authors suffocating under horrific marital abuse and crippling opiate addiction casts a pale, opaque pallor over the text’s pages.
-As Ditlevsen moves through marriages, becomes a mother herself, and rises through the ranks of the Danish literati, a shot of Demerol intended to soothe the disturbances of an abortion promptly collapses the already fragile architecture founded upon the lucid capacities of envisioning.
-Quickly escalating in her addiction, Ditlevsen headrushes through unthinkable matters—marrying her dealer, having his child, having an unnecessary surgical procedure that leaves her deaf in one ear—and, in a procession that is not any less sorrowful for its predictability, stops writing.
+As Ditlevsen moves through marriages, becomes a mother herself, and rises through the ranks of the Danish literati, a shot of Demerol intended to soothe the disturbances of an abortion promptly collapses the already fragile mental architecture founded upon the lucid capacities of envisioning.
+Quickly escalating in her addiction, Ditlevsen headrushes through unthinkable matters—marrying her dealer, having his child, undergoing an unnecessary surgical procedure that leaves her deaf in one ear—and, in a procession that is not any less sorrowful for its predictability, stops writing.

 Will I ever write again?
 I remember that time long ago when sentences and lines of verse were always flying around my brain when the Demerol started working; but that doesn’t happen anymore.